expo/expo/docs/pages/workflow/ios-simulator.md

 ### How do I force an update to the latest version?

-Run `Expo Go:install:ios` to download and install the latest Expo Go version in the simulator.
+Run `expo client:install:ios` to download and install the latest Expo Go version in the simulator.

 ### expo-cli is printing an error message about xcrun, what do I do?

-Run `Expo Go:install:ios` again to uninstall and reinstall the Expo Go app.
+Run `expo client:install:ios` again to uninstall and reinstall the Expo Go app.
 If that doesn't help, focus the simulator window and in the Mac toolbar choose Hardware &rarr; Erase All Content and Settings...
 This will reinitialize your simulator from a blank image.
 Good to go!